 With all the features mentioned above, this is one great stability

 shoe.
-Mild to moderate overpronators will appreciate the Guide Rails, the Pebax ExternalHeel Counter as well as the Super DNA midsole keep the foot supported and promote a natural, steady foot cycle.
+Mild to moderate overpronators will appreciate the Guide Rails, the Pebax ExternalHeel Counter, as well as the Super DNA midsole, keeps the foot supported and promote a natural, steady foot cycle.
 However, all these lovely stability features might be too much for the neutral runners.
 They also won’t provide enough support for runners with high arches.
 Both for those who need a little extra support for pronation issues, this is the shoe for you.

 Key Features of the Brooks Transcend 4